HMS Diana (1895)

 HMS Diana was an Eclipse-class protected cruiser built for the Royal Navy in the mid-1890s.

 Service history

-She was commissioned at Chatham on 16 February 1900 by Captain Henry Baynes, to take out reliefs for HMS Ringarooma, HMS Boomerang and HMS Torch serving on the Australia Station, and left Plymouth two weeks later on 27 February 1900.
-Stopping in Gibraltar, Malta and Aden on her way out, she arrived in Australia in April, when Baynes took command of HMS Mildura, stationed there, and Captain Henry Leah of the latter ship took command of Diana for the return journey.
+She was commissioned at Chatham on 16 February 1900 to take out reliefs for HMS Ringarooma, HMS Boomerang and HMS Torch serving on the Australia Station, and left Plymouth two weeks later on 27 February 1900.
+Stopping in Gibraltar, Malta, Aden and Colombo on her way out, she arrived in Australia in April.